funkybunch/funkybunch/README.md

 ### I do a little bit of everything in the world of software.
 When I'm not designing things, I mostly write Javascript (front end & Node) and Python.

 🔭&nbsp;&nbsp;I'm a space nerd.
-Currently working on an open source release for [capcom.io](https://capcom.io/).
+Currently working on an open source release for a TLE-based satellite tracker.

 Designer by day.
 Home Automation nerd & Integration maintainer & contributor to [Home Assistant/core](https://github.com/home-assistant/core/) by night.